0xFireWolf/AppleBCMWLANCompanion/README.md

 ## Device Properties

 Please refer to the [manual](Documentation/DeviceProperties.md) to see all device properties.
 Under normal circumstances, you don't need to add any BCMC-specific device properties other than the ones mentioned in the Getting Started section.

-## Discussion

-A discussion thread is available on [InsanelyMac](https://www.insanelymac.com/forum/topic/361710-broadcom-fullmac-wi-fi-support-on-macos-sonoma-sequoia-and-tahoe-without-root-patches/).

 ## Support